Academics Build Supreme Solar-powered Water Cleanser

 Based upon test results, scientists believe the still can producing 3 to 10 litres of water per day, which is an improvement over a lot of commercial solar stills of comparable size that produce 1 to 5 litres each day.

 “The solar still we are developing would be perfect for small communities, enabling individuals to create their own drinking water similar to they create their own power by means of photovoltaic panels on their house roofing,” states Zhejun Liu, a scholar at UB, PhD prospect at Fudan University and one the study’s co-authors.
-With some simple landscape constructions, these solar water purifiers can be erected within the communities that need it, which will allow them to spend their little money on other needs as the ever-giving sun will purify their water forever.
+With some simple landscape constructions and approved insurance for owner builders, these solar water purifiers can be erected within the communities that need it, which will allow them to spend their little money on other needs as the ever-giving sun will purify their water forever.